TurboTax HelpTurboTax HelpIntuit

 Note: All amounts entered into TurboTax should first be converted to Canadian dollars.
 The CRA will accept the Bank of Canada exchange rate in effect on the day you received the income.

-1. Answer the initial Personal info and Tax profile interview questions if you haven't already.
-This unlocks the Tax home screen.
+1. Answer the initial Personal info interview questions if you haven't already.
+This unlocks 2024 tax return.

-2. From the Tax home screen, under Add to your return, enter Rental and select Rental Properties.
+2. From 2024 tax return, under Add to your return, enter Rental and select Rental Properties.

-3. At the Rental Profile screen, select the checkbox for Rental Income and all other boxes applicable to your situation, then continue.
+3. At Rental Profile, select the checkbox for Rental Income and all other boxes applicable to your situation, then continue.

-4. At the Real Estate Rentals Statement screen, enter all available information and ensure you've made the correct choice for Type of ownership, and continue.
+4. At Real Estate Rentals Statement, enter all available information and ensure you've made the correct choice for Type of ownership, and continue.

 • As much of the foreign address as you can.
 Include a postal code equivalent (like a Postal code for a US address) in one of the fields, but not the Postal Code field.